swannodette/swannodette.github.com/_posts/2013-07-12-communicating-sequential-processes.md

 If you haven't fallen out of your chair, let's look at some simpler examples to build up our intuition.

-The following code snippets may look familiar to fans of [functional reactive programming](http://reactive-extensions.github.io/RxJS/), but fear not, we'll get to the good stuff.
+The code snippets in this post may look familiar to fans of [functional reactive programming](http://reactive-extensions.github.io/RxJS/), but fear not, we'll get to the good stuff eventually.

 The following code convert events on a DOM element into a channel we can read from: